tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 should yield something like::

-   >> Searching for system dependency pygoocanvas - OK
+   >> Downloading gccxml-ns3 (target directory:gccxml) - OK
    >> Searching for system dependency python-dev - OK
    >> Searching for system dependency pygraphviz - OK
+   >> Searching for system dependency pygoocanvas - OK
-   >> Downloading pybindgen-0.17.0.886 - OK
+   >> Searching for system dependency setuptools - OK
    >> Searching for system dependency g++ - OK
    >> Searching for system dependency qt4 - OK
+   >> Downloading pygccxml - OK
    >> Downloading netanim-3.106 - OK
+   >> Downloading pybindgen-0.17.0.post41+ngd10fa60 (target directory:pybindgen) - OK
-   >> Downloading ns-3.23 - OK
+   >> Downloading ns-3.24 - OK

-The above suggests that three sources have been downloaded.
+The above suggests that five sources have been downloaded.
 Check the ``source`` directory now and type ``ls``; one should see::

   $ ls
-  netanim-3.106  ns-3.23  pybindgen-0.17.0.886
+  gccxml  netanim-3.106  ns-3.24  pybindgen  pygccxml  pygccxml-1.0.0.zip

 You are now ready to build the |ns3| distribution.